 Why Claiming to Have the Cure For Addiction is Deceptive

-Treatment in the short term does restore health but there are still future parameters that must be implemented to maintain that health… the cure in other words will only become a reality if a daily regiment of responses are implemented to continually treat the addiction condition.
+Treatment in the short term does restore health but there are still future parameters that addicts must implement to maintain that health… the cure, in other words, will only become a reality if they implement a daily regiment of responses to continually treat the addiction condition.
 Since the requirement for the permanent removal of addiction is the ongoing, everyday adherence to certain actions… it seems a bit unrealistic to claim that 30-90 days of treatment illustrates if addiction is curable.

-What is scary about using the term “cure” when offering treatment for addiction is that it sets people with addictions up to think that after their treatment the work they need to do is concluded.
+What is scary about using the term “cure” when offering treatment for addiction is that it sets people with addictions up to think that after their treatment, they don’t need to continue to work at recovery.
 People go into treatment thinking that the treatment itself is enough when everyone really knows this is not the case.
 So again, we ask you is addiction curable?